-The number of workers in the marine fishery industry (the workers who engage in work at sea for 30 days or more yearly) has been decreasing constantly.
-In 2016, there was a 4.0 percent decrease from the previous year, bringing the count to 160,020 workers.
-In every age group, the number of workers in the marine fishery industry decreased from the previous year.
+The number of workers in the marine fishery/aquaculture industry (those who engage in work at sea for 30 days or more yearly) has been decreasing constantly.
+In 2018, the number of such workers was 151,701 workers, down 1.2 percent.

-As the aging of fishing vessels progresses and the fishery workers aging increases, fisheries have been gaining attention as a place for employment, based on the diversification of values regarding work and life, and support is also being provided for new fishery workers.
+While the aging of workers and fishing vessels progresses fisheries have been gaining attention as a place for employment, based on the diversification of values regarding work and life, and support is being provided for new fishery workers.

-Japan's food self-sufficiency rate in terms of calories, although there is a downward trend over the long term, the ratio has been fluctuating at a level of around 40 percent since fiscal 1997.
-Whereas the ratio was 53 percent in fiscal 1980, the ratio was 39 percent in fiscal 2015.
-The major reason behind the decrease in the food self-sufficiency rate is that despite a decrease in the domestic production force caused by a decline in agricultural workers, etc., westernization of the Japanese dietary life, and decline in consumption of rice, of which self-sufficiency within Japan is possible, consumption of livestock products and oils and fats, for which overseas dependence for feed and raw materials is inevitable, increased.
+With regard to Japan's food self-sufficiency ratio on a calorie supply basis, although there is a downward trend over the long term, it has been fluctuating at a level of around 40 percent since fiscal 1996.
+Whereas the ratio was 53 percent in fiscal 1980, it was 37 percent in fiscal 2018.
+The major reason behind the decrease in the food self-sufficiency ratio is that while declining in consumption of rice, for which demand can be met with domestic production, diversification of the Japanese dietary life has led to increased consumption of livestock products and oils and fats, for which overseas dependence for feed and raw materials is inevitable.

-In fiscal 2015, the self-sufficiency rate (on an item-specific weight basis) was 100 percent for rice, 15 percent for wheat, 9 percent for beans, 80 percent for vegetables, 40 percent for fruits, 54 percent for meats, and 59 percent for seafood.
-Although completely self-sufficient in rice, the staple food of its people, Japan relied almost entirely on imports for the supply of wheat and beans.
+In fiscal 2018, the self-sufficiency ratio per item (on weight basis) was 97 percent for rice, 12 percent for wheat, 7 percent for beans, 77 percent for vegetables, 38 percent for fruits, 51 percent for meat, and 55 percent for seafood.
+While almost completely self-sufficient in rice, the staple food of its people, Japan rely almost entirely on imports for the supply of wheat and beans.

-Japan's present food self-sufficiency rate is the lowest among major industrialized countries, and Japan is thus the world's leading net importer of agricultural products.
+Japan's present food self-sufficiency ratio is the lowest among major industrialized countries, and Japan is thus the world's leading net importer of agricultural products.

 The proportion of added value produced in Japan's manufacturing sector to its nominal GDP has been around 20 percent recently, and the sector has a large ripple effect on other sectors.

 In Japan, the bankruptcy of the major American securities firm Lehman Brothers in September 2008 led to a sharp drop in worldwide demand for the mainstays of Japan's manufacturing industries, namely, consumer durables such as automobiles and capital goods such as machine tools.
 Additionally, in 2011, the Great East Japan Earthquake, the historically high yen, and the slowing global economy contributed to sluggish domestic production.
-Anxiety about industrial hollowing out increased.
 Against such background, the Japanese government announced an economic policy ("Abenomics") in January 2013, resulting in the Japanese economy shifting to a recovery.
 Afterwards, in April 2014, there were impacts caused by a response to last-minute demand associated with the increase in consumption tax.
 However, the economy has continued a gradual upward momentum, and improvements in earnings can also be seen in enterprises in the manufacturing industry, which are also linked to an expansion in employment and rise in wages, leading to a "virtuous economic cycle".
 Against the backdrop of worsening labour shortages in recent years, Japan has faced major structural changes such as strengthening of domestic business sites due to automation and labour-savings achieved through the use of IT and digital technology.

 This section describes the major industries in the manufacturing sector.
-For each industry, (a) is described by the "Census of Manufactures 2014 (with four or more persons engaged)", and (b) is described by the "Indices on Mining and Manufacturing" (2010 average = 100).
+For each industry, (a) is described by the "Census of Manufacture 2017 (with 4 or more persons engaged)", and (b) is described by the "Indices on Mining and Manufacturing" (2015 average = 100).